balraj1127/rest-exceptions/README.md

 # rest-exceptions
-This is for rest exception handling
+This is for rest exception handling- for learning and refrence purpose